brather1ng/RePoE/README.md

 - `essences.json`: Describes essences.
 Defines the mods they spawn on items of the different item classes and general information like level and tier.
 - `default_monster_stats.json`: Describes the stat base values of monsters at specific levels.
+- `characters.json`: Describes the stat base values of the different player character classes.

 ## Running RePoE

-- Install Python 3.4 or 3.5 and Git
+- Install Python 3.4 or later and Git
 - Install [PyPoE](https://github.com/OmegaK2/PyPoE):
   * Clone PyPoE and go into its folder
   * Minimal install: `pip install -e .`